 Start learning and practicing early

 Consulting prep is ideally a long process.
-The basic knowledge and skills of consulting management require at least a year to master, and at least 2-3 months to prepare the resume screening, the tests and case interviews.
+The basic knowledge and skills of consulting management require at least a year to master, and at least 2-3 months to prepare the resume screening, the tests, and case interviews.

-Although I’ve had customers who passed the recruitment process with very little preparation, that’s the exceptional scenario.
+Although I’ve had customers who passed the recruitment process with very little preparation, that’s an exceptional scenario.
 If you are running out of time, you might still have a chance – by quickly learning the “killer tips” offered in the Case Interview End-to-End Program.
 However, in general, it’s always good to start early.

 To equip yourself with the most well-rounded skill set for Bain Internships, read up and practice on the following topics:

-- Management Consulting: job, firms, industry, and the culture of Bain (in particular)
+- Management Consulting: Job, firms, industry, and the culture of Bain (in particular)

 - Consulting Math: math in the business context, mental math, and chart-reading